dmrokan/gsl4godot_gsl/doc_sphinx/integration.rst

 the subinterval with the largest estimated error is bisected.
 This reduces the overall error rapidly, as the subintervals become concentrated around local difficulties in the integrand.
+These subintervals are managed by the following struct,

+.. type:: gsl_integration_workspace

-These subintervals are managed by a @code{gsl_integration_workspace} struct, which handles the memory for the subinterval ranges, results and error estimates.
+   This workspace handles the memory for the subinterval ranges, results and error estimates.

 .. index:: gsl_integration_workspace